Pluaris User Guide

 When you are ready to upload, click Upload to prompt Pluaris to pull the content into your knowledge base.
 To cancel and close the Quick Upload window, click Nevermind.

 Topic Monitoring allows you to monitor web news sources for information related to your topics of interest.
 You simply enter keywords related to the topics you want to monitor and save them in your profile.
 Pluaris then automatically runs a daily search of those topics against over 170k web news sources, fetching the top matches, analyzing them with our AI engine, and storing them in your system.
-You can then easily scan your news feed in the Articles view, reviewing summaries and key drivers, and can monitor trends and statistics in the Dashboard view.
+You can then easily scan your news feed in the Reader view, reviewing summaries and key drivers, and can monitor trends and statistics in the Control panel view.

 To get started, click Topic Monitoring in the left-hand navigation menu: